 - The primary business of the enterprise is on the list of encouraged industries in the Hainan FTP.

 By substantive operation, authorities refer to the actual management of the enterprise, such as the board of directors and board of shareholders, who should be based in Hainan FTP and must implement substantive management and control over the enterprise’s manufacturing and business operations, staff, accounts, and properties from Hainan.

 In addition, the main business of the eligible enterprise must be in the encouraged industries of Hainan.
 The income from the main business of the enterprise must also constitute 60 percent or more of its total income.

 To determine if your business falls under the encouraged industries in Hainan FTP, investors can refer to the Guiding Catalogue for Industrial Structure Adjustment (2019 Edition), the Catalogue of Encouraged Industries for Foreign Investment (2019 Edition), and the catalogue of encouraged industries newly added in Hainan FTP.
 Foreign-invested enterprises should mainly refer to the encouraged catalogue for foreign investment.
 In case any of these respective catalogues are revised, the revised versions shall prevail with immediate effect.

 To be noted, the 15 percent CIT rate is applicable only to the income of head offices and/or branches set up in Hainan FTP.
 Any income from head offices and/or branches outside of Hainan FTP is not eligible for this preferential tax rate

 Tax exemption on overseas income

-The statutory CIT rate on income from overseas direct investment of enterprises in China is currently 25 percent.
+The statutory CIT rate on income from overseas direct investment of resident enterprises in China is currently 25 percent.
 But in Hainan, the CIT is exempt on such overseas income, if the following criteria are met: